Last updated: June 30, 2020. This entire report may be viewed as a PDF: Fact Sheet: Late-Term Abortions in the States

-- Kansas 2018 data has not yet been finalized.
-In 2018, there were 234 Kansas abortions between 17-21 weeks of gestation that could have been performed in Kansas or on Kansas residents in other states.
+- In 2018, there were 234 Kansas abortions between 17-21 weeks of gestation that could have been performed in Kansas or on Kansas residents in other states.
 There were 5 abortions at 22 weeks or later that were all performed on Kansas residents in other states; these have not been included in Kansas’ late-term abortion total for 2018.

 - Not all New Jersey abortion facilities are required to report abortions, so this number is incomplete.